Lise Prep Art and Music

 Each Lise Prep class meets for 1 period every week for our Art and Music course, alternating between Art and Music during the ten day schedule.
 The aim of the course is learning to listen, see and create by improving knowledge and skills in Art and Music.
 We also put an emphasis on developing students' English acquisition including the use of subject specific terminology.

 Creative Arts is a special course for all Lise Prep students where problem-solving, critical thinking and creative thinking is expected.
-It is a non-graded, inter-disciplinary course covering the four academic disciplines of Art, Computer, Drama and Music.
-Students have a one week presentation of a topic, then go into one of the academic disciplines for approximately eight weeks, followed by a coming - together again for a “Sharing”.
-Recent topics have included “Money" and "Humour".
+It is a non-graded, inter-disciplinary course covering the four academic disciplines of Intermedia Art, Sculpture, Theatre and Music.
+Students have a one week presentation of a topic, then go into one of the academic disciplines for approximately eight weeks, followed by a coming - together again for a “Sharing” of their work.
+Recent topics have included “Money" and "Resonance".

 Elective Arts Courses